 3. Advion Ant Gel

 Advion Ant Gel only takes a few applications at the cracks and lines where ants hide until they’re all exterminated.
-Since it has a high kill rate, it’s one of the most effective ones out there.
+Since it has a high kill rate, it’s one of the most effective and best ant gel killers in Singapore.

 It’s guaranteed to be consumed by worker ants and brought back to the colony, which ensures the colony gets wiped out in a matter of days.
 However, this is not to be used in areas where pesticides and insecticides have been previously applied.

 Anyway, its effectiveness makes it one of the best ant killers in Singapore.
 It works really fast too.